mpelleau/AbSolute/README.md

 ./_build/default//absolute-solver/absolute.exe problems/booth.abs
 ```

-##### Results
-Beside the ouptut, AbSolute uses the following return code to describe the results.
-- 1 for internal error
-- 3 when the problem is unsatisfiable
-- 4 when the problem *may* admit solutions but the solver failed to find one
-- 5 when the problem is satisfiable

 ##### Coding style
 Functionnal is the prefered style.
 Also we strongly recommend the use of [ocamlformat](https://github.com/ocaml-ppx/ocamlformat).

+##### Results
+Beside the ouptut, AbSolute uses the following return code to describe the results.
+- 1 for an internal error
+- 2 misuse of options
+- 3 the problem is unsatisfiable
+- 4 the problem *may* admit solutions but the solver failed to find one
+- 5 the problem is satisfiable

 ### Troubleshooting